 One's wealth is the net total value of all the items that the individual owns.
 Wealth consists of financial and tangible assets.
 Financial assets are intangible, paper assets such as savings accounts and securities (stocks, bonds, mutual funds, and so forth).
+They are earning assets that are held for their expected future returns.
+Tangible assets, in contrast, are physical assets such as real estate and automobiles.
+These assets can be held for either consumption (e.g., your home, car, artwork, or jewelry) or investment purposes (e.g., a duplex purchased for rental income).
+The goal of most people is to accumulate as much wealth as possible while maintaining current consumption at a level that provides the desired standard of living.
+To see how you compare with the typical American in financial terms, check out the statistics in Exhibit 1.2.

-They are earning assets that are average propensity to consume the percentage of each dollar of income, on average, that a person spends for current needs rather than savings wealth the total value of all items owned by an individual, such as savings accounts, stocks, bonds, home, and automobiles financial assets intangible assets, such as savings accounts and securities, that are acquired for some promised future return
+wealth the total value of all items owned by an individual, such as savings accounts, stocks, bonds, home, and automobiles financial assets intangible assets, such as savings accounts and securities, that are acquired for some promised future return tangible assets physical assets, such as real estate and automobiles, that can be held for either consumption or investment purposes